This post may contain affiliate links. Please see my disclosure policy for more details.

 13. Shop, Eat & Drink in Quirky Newtown

-To see Sydney’s artistic side and get out of the tourist traps, catch the train to Newtown where you can easily lose a few hours shopping in the quirky boutiques and vintage stores, sipping lattes and people watching in the numerous cafes, and eating and drinking in the long strip of pubs and restaurants.
+To see Sydney’s artistic side and get out of the tourist traps, catch the train to Newtown.
+You can easily lose a few hours shopping in the quirky boutiques and vintage stores, sipping lattes and people watching in the numerous cafes, and eating and drinking in the long strip of pubs and restaurants.
 It’s one of my favourite things to do in Sydney on a Saturday.

 14. Spend a Day in Watsons Bay